Alloa Athletic v Forfar Athletic

 Live Text

+Russell Dingwall (Forfar Athletic) is shown the yellow card for a bad foul.

-Foul by Andy Graham (Alloa Athletic).
+Foul by Russell Dingwall (Forfar Athletic).

-Greg Hurst (Forfar Athletic) wins a free kick in the attacking half.

-Michael Travis (Forfar Athletic) wins a free kick in the attacking half.
+Callum Smith (Alloa Athletic) wins a free kick in the attacking half.

 Corner, Forfar Athletic.
 Conceded by Neil Parry.

 Attempt saved.
-Greg Hurst (Forfar Athletic) right footed shot from outside the box is saved in the centre of the goal.
+Mark Millar (Forfar Athletic) left footed shot from outside the box is saved in the bottom left corner.

+Attempt missed.
+Jon Robertson (Alloa Athletic) right footed shot from outside the box is too high.

 Corner, Forfar Athletic.
 Conceded by Andy Graham.